-The Robinhood Cash Management account is similar to other cash management accounts we’ve covered this year in that it combines the best features of a checking and savings account but is not an actual bank itself.
+The Robinhood Cash Management account is similar to other cash management accounts we’ve covered this year in that it combines features of both checking and savings accounts, but the accounts are offered from brokerages rather than banks, and are designed to be a convenient place to park uninvested cash.

-Instead, Robinhood Cash Management leverages the FDIC insurance of multiple banks by sweeping your funds into partner banks at the end of each day.
+Like other cash management accounts, the Robinhood Cash Management account leverages the FDIC insurance of multiple banks by sweeping your funds into these partner banks at the end of each day to accrue interest and be protected by federal deposit insurance.

-To see if this account is right for you, continue reading our review below.
+To see if either of these accounts are right for you, continue reading our review below.

 Robinhood Cash Management is a free service that comes with no minimum deposit or balance requirements.
 That said, you must first open the brokerage account before activating the cash management product, and there may be some fees associated with that such as transfer fees or other account service fees.
 Robinhood fees are covered further down in this article.